 Mitigation of radon in the air is accomplished through ventilation, either collected below a concrete floor slab or a membrane on the ground, or by increasing the air changes per hour in the building.
 Mitigation of radon from domestic water supplies is also sometimes needed usually when deep wells are present in high radon areas.
 Treatment systems using aeration or activated charcoal are available to remove radon from domestic water supplies.

-The most common radon system utilized in homes is a sub-slab depressurization system.
-A radon fan, located in an attic or outside the building, uses 3 or 4 inch PVC vent pipes to draw air out from under a basement, crawl space or slab on grade concrete slab.
+The most common radon system utilized in homes in central New York is a sub-slab depressurization system.
+Typically a radon fan, located in an attic or outside the building and is connected to 3 or 4 inch PVC vent pipes to draw air out from under a basement, crawl space or slab on grade concrete slab.
 Prior to the radon mitigation system being installed the radon gas from the soil is pulled into the house by a slight negative pressure that exists in most homes.
-After radon mitigation the radon fan and vent system pull air from the soil areas below the house.
-The air below the house becomes negative in pressure as compared to the air inside the house and the radon gas now simply follows the path of least resistance and is vent up and out the radon vent pipes.
+After radon mitigation, the radon fan and vent system pull the radon laden air from the soil areas below the house and vent it to the outdoors, bypassing the interior of the home.
+This type of mitigation causes the, air below the house becomes negative in pressure as compared to the air inside the house and the radon gas now simply follows the path of least resistance up and out the radon vent pipes.